▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Challenges

-5. Backlight incompatibility — Completely different inverter requirements.
+5. Backlight incompatibility.
+Completely different inverter requirements.

-6. 70 Hz DOS mode — New displays may not handle the 400-line/70 Hz and 350-line/70 Hz modes used in DOS.
-The image will wrap/duplicate at the bottom (the display I found supports it).
+6. 70 Hz DOS modes.
+Most new displays can’t handle 400-line/70 Hz and 350-line/70 Hz.
+Image wraps at the bottom.
+The panel I found supports it.

 Pin Mapping